Case Studies from the Andrew Goodman Network

 In addition to the grassroots efforts of Andrew Goodman Ambassadors to secure on-campus polling locations via organizing and advocacy, The Andrew Goodman Foundation has also brought an on-campus polling station to Bard College via successful student-led litigation.
 Plus, AGF celebrated a statewide legislative victory in New York, which was the direct result of lawsuits filed by AGF and Bard College in 2020 and 2021 that brought the polling place to Bard’s campus, coupled by the advocacy efforts of a statewide coalition.
 Governor Kathy Hochul signed into law new legislation that mandates polling places on college campuses with 300 or more registered students or at a nearby site proposed by the college and that prevents the gerrymandering of college campuses.

-The Andrew Goodman Foundation developed these case studies from the Andrew Goodman Network with the support of Yael Bromberg, Esq., a constitutional rights attorney and AGF’s Special Counsel & Strategic Advisor to the President/CEO, and Rev. Prof. Cornell William Brooks and The Harvard Kennedy School’s William Trotter Collaborative for Social Justice.
+The Andrew Goodman Foundation developed the case studies from the Andrew Goodman Network with the support of Yael Bromberg, Esq., a constitutional rights attorney and Of Counsel at AGF, and Rev. Prof. Cornell William Brooks and The Harvard Kennedy School’s William Trotter Collaborative for Social Justice.